redxaxder/7DRL2023/plans.md

       that item ends up in NPCs inventory
   - if NPC has an item:
       that item ends up in player's inventory
+  - target is diagonal
+  - costs 1 grace

+notes on TWIRL:
+  - moves the partner clockwise/counterclockwise
+  - based on TAU component of dihedral
+  - requires very high grace
+    - should be unable to maintain necessary grace unless doing a ton of dancing n = 7?

 notes on TRIP:
   - causes player to lose a lot of grace
   - causes lots of IRE in tripped NPC
   - breaks connections between target and others who see it
+  - moves the target one space
+  - loses ALL grace

+notes on SWAP:
+  - creates connections between your partner and each member of the couple
+  - costs n levels of grace
+    n = 3?

 NPC Stats: